Where To Get Takeout Thanksgiving Pies and Sweets Around DC | Washingtonian (DC)

 1595 I St., NW

-Try chef Jackie Suter’s is baking such fall-themed pies ($25 each) as blood-orange/pecan, dulce de leche/ pumpkin, chocolate silk, and lemon chess.
+Try chef Jackie Suter’s fall-themed pies ($25 each), such as blood-orange/pecan, dulce de leche/ pumpkin, chocolate silk, and lemon chess.
 Orders must be placed 72 hours in advance and can be picked up from 11:30 AM to 3 PM on Monday, November 25 through Thanksgiving Day.

 Red Apron